 By far the biggest difference between the two types of plans is that HMOs have lower costs and PPOs have increased flexibility.

 HMOs are networks of healthcare providers who have agreed to provide their services at lower prices negotiated by an insurance company.
-To receive care, patients must designate a provider as their primary care physician (PCP).
+To receive care, patients generally designate a provider as their primary care physician (PCP).
 This PCP oversees all of a patient’s healthcare and acts as a gatekeeper to seeing specialists.

-To see specialists, patients must obtain referrals from their PCP.
+To see specialists, patients usually must obtain referrals from their PCP.
 Since HMOs contract with a limited number of providers in a geographic area, insurance carriers won’t pay for healthcare services from out-of-network providers.
 In exchange for accepting fewer choices, patients with HMO insurance typically pay lower monthly premiums.

 PPOs are also networks of health providers, but they don’t restrict patients to receiving care in-network.
 It’s optional to designate a primary care physician, patients make appointments directly with providers, and referrals aren’t required.